greenwyrt/plover2CAT/docs/discussion/development.md

 Right now, steno insertion is based on the cursor position unless it is locked at end.
 It is not possible to edit with a normal keyboard the same time a steno machine is writing.

-Proposed solution: replace `engine._keyboard_emulation` on startup with your own subclass of `plover.output.Output` and implement send_backspaces, send_string, and send_key_combination as needed, at least until new version of Plover with output plugins
+Proposed solution: replace `engine._keyboard_emulation` on startup with your own subclass of `plover.output.Output` and implement send_backspaces, send_string, and send_key_combination as needed, at least until new version of Plover with output plugins.

+Status: somewhat implemented, as `output` subclass works with `tape_translate`, but input/output selection/always at end options need to be thought out

+## Optimizing `get_suggestions`

+For both tapey-tape and clippy, the file is read from the start repeatedly.
+It may be better to store lines in memory and only ingest new lines (keep track of position with tell and then seek).
+The drawback is increased memory.
+Also, there are repeated lookups with Plover's engine, which may also be reduced with a local dict.

 ## Parsable action logging